unity-cli-skill

 Claude: Done.
 10 cubes created at radius 5, each with a Rigidbody component.

-Same approach as Playwright CLI — CLI commands exposed through Claude Code's skill system instead of MCP.
-Why:
+CLI commands exposed through Claude Code's skill system.

 - Unrestricted.
 Falls back to a full Roslyn C# REPL — not limited to predefined tools.